 2.3.
-Meta-modeling: toward model-driven engineering
+Metamodeling: towards model-driven Engineering

 While multi-formalism enables the use of suitable formalisms to model different perspectives of a system, generating the overall simulation code can be challenging.
-To achieve this goal, each of the formalism-specific components can be simulated with its corresponding formalismspecific simulator, and interactions due to coupling are resolved at the trajectory level.
-This approach, known as co-simulation, discards a variety of useful information3 and involves speed and numerical accuracy problems.8 Another approach (which is adopted in this paper) is to transform all the different formalism-specific components into one single target formalism (therefore reducing multiformalism to mono-formalism), from which the final simulation code is derived.3 To automate these successive transformations, all formalisms involved need to be represented by their meta-models (a meta-model is a model of a formalism), and rules need to be defined to map metamodels onto each other.
-In that way, for any component specified in formalism A, its counterpart specification in formalism B is obtained by applying the rules that map the meta-model of A onto the one of B. MDE provides the methodology to capture these concepts and organize the systematic application of model transformation.
-The state-of-practice in the domain-specific applications of MDE-based M&S can be in one of the following forms:
+To achieve this goal, each of the formalism-specific components can be simulated with its corresponding formalism-specific simulator, and interactions due to coupling are resolved at the trajectory level.
+This approach, known as co-simulation, discards a variety of useful information (Vangheluwe et al., 2002) and involves speed and numerical accuracy problems (Foster and Yelmgren, 1997).
+Another approach (which is adopted in this paper) is to transform all the different formalism-specific components into one single target formalism (therefore reducing multi-formalism to mono-formalism), from which the final simulation code is derived (Vangheluwe et al. 2002).
+To automate these successive transformations, all formalisms involved need to be represented by their metamodels (a metamodel is a model of a formalism), and rules be defined to map metamodels onto each other.
+That way, for any component specified in a formalism A, its counterpart specification in a formalism B is obtained by applying the rules that map the metamodel of A onto the one of B. Model-Driven Engineering (MDE) provides the methodology to capture these concepts and organize the systematic application of model transformation.
+The state-of-practice in the domain-specific applications of MDE-base M&S can be in one of the following forms:

-(a) to use suitable formalisms to create high-level models with which to drive the (semi-)automated syntheses of the executable simulation codes;

-- (b) to define a Domain-specific Language (DSL) based on some established simulation formalisms but with the notations of the beneficiary domain (e.g., healthcare) providing the concrete syntax; - (c) to define a mapping of the concepts of an existing DSL of the beneficiary domain to the concepts captured in an existing simulation tool and automate mapping using model transformation technologies.
+- (i) To use suitable formalisms to create high-level models, with which to drive the (semi-)automated syntheses of the executable simulation codes. - (ii) To define a Domain-Specific Language (DSL) based on some established simulation formalisms but with the notations of the beneficiary domain (e.g., healthcare) providing the concrete syntax. - (iii) To define a mapping of the concepts of an existing DSL of the beneficiary domain to the concepts captured in an existing simulation tool and automate mapping using model transformation technologies.

-Considering the complexity of healthcare systems and the diversity of their various components, it would be difficult to make a one-fits-all selection from the existing approaches for a comprehensive MDE-based M&S of healthcare systems.
-This paper proposes an approach that supports (a) and (b).
-As depicted by Figure 4 in Section 3.5, the idea is to enable analysts to use the most suitable formalisms to model the different perspectives of healthcare systems, and systematically generate the final simulation code from the disparate models through a DEVSbased M&S framework.
+Considering the complexity of healthcare systems and the diversity of its various components, it would be difficult to make a one-fits-all selection from the existing approaches for a comprehensive MDE-based M&S of healthcare systems.
+This paper proposes an approach that supports (i) and (ii).
+As depicted by Figure 4 in sub-section 3.5, the idea is to enable analysts use the most suitable formalisms to model the different perspectives of healthcare systems, and systematically generate the final simulation code from the disparate models, through a DEVS-based M&S framework.
 To achieve this goal, we have specified a dedicated model transformation from each of the possible modeling formalisms to the target framework in the transformation middleware shown in Figure 2.
 Thus, we add legacy and modeling tools to the overall framework by adding suitable transformations to the middleware.
 Details of the underlying framework for holistic M&S of healthcare systems are discussed in the next section.